vercel/next.js/examples/api-routes-apollo-server-and-client-auth/README.md

 # Apollo Server and Client Auth Example

-[Apollo](https://www.apollographql.com/client/) is a GraphQL client that allows you to easily query the exact data you need from a GraphQL server.
+[Apollo](https://www.apollographql.com/client/) is a GraphQL client that allows you to query the exact data you need from a GraphQL server.
 In addition to fetching and mutating data, Apollo analyzes your queries and their results to construct a client-side cache of your data, which is kept up to date as further queries and mutations are run.

-In this simple example, we integrate Apollo seamlessly with [Next.js data fetching methods](https://nextjs.org/docs/basic-features/data-fetching) to fetch queries in the server and hydrate them in the browser.
+In this example, we integrate Apollo seamlessly with [Next.js data fetching methods](https://nextjs.org/docs/basic-features/data-fetching) to fetch queries in the server and hydrate them in the browser.

 ## Preview